catana-research/catana-research.github.io/_posts/2020-01-19-jekyll-and-hub.md

 ---
 layout: post
-title: Jekyll Template
+title: Jekyll and Hub
-subtitle: Making websites with Jekyll and GitHub pages.
+subtitle: Making a website with Jekyll and GitHub pages.
-photo: assets/images/banner_2.jpg
+photo: banner_700x420.jpg
 photo-alt: example cover photo
+categories: [Web]
+tags: [Jekyll, GitHub]
 ---

-Some filler text on motivation...

 Jekyll is a scripting language that enables you to quickly build webpages using markdown.
 Combined with [GitHub pages](https://pages.github.com) you can develop and host your own custom website for free.

 Let's get to it.

+---

 ## Setup